Spotifiuby/backoffice-frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run start-prod`

+Runs the app in the production mode.\
+Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

+The page will not reload when you make changes.\
+This will start the app using local environment variables, for production you may add `NODE_ENV=production` to load production environment variables.

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**